 - How can sporting heritage help to create healthier communities?

 - How can sporting heritage help to celebrate and share vibrant cultures?

 - How can sporting heritage develop prosperity within communities?

 - How can sporting heritage increase our knowledge of global responsibility?

 Our annual Sporting Heritage Social will take place on the evening of the 23rd October.
 Delegates will be given a tour of the venue and we will more to the nearby Brewhouse and Kitchen for our evening social and food.

-Booking for the conference will open in May.
+Booking for the conference is now open.

 Individuals working or volunteering at an accredited museums (or museum working towards accreditation) in Wales who are also members of the Welsh Federation of Museums, are encouraged to consider applying for a training and conference grant here: http://www.welshmuseumsfederation.org/en/grants-landing/training-and-conference-grants.html